tharrington923/neuralnet_handwritten_digit_recognition/README.md

 # Code Description

 The network code consists of all the code used to create and train a neural network.
-In the code repository, the code in the \textit{ProjectCode} directory will be referred to as network code throughout this report.
+In the code repository, the code in the ProjectCode directory will be referred to as network code.
 The network code is composed of two C++ classes, class methods, and helper functions.
-The fully functioning network code consists of numerous header, $*.hpp$, and $*.cpp$ files that groups related methods together.
-Our neural network is implemented as an object of a custom Network class.
-The Network class is the most important class within the network code because the neural network integrated into the GUI is simply an instance of the network class.
+The fully functioning network code consists of numerous header (*.hpp), and *.cpp files that groups related methods together.

+My neural network is implemented as an object of a custom Network class.
 The Network class was designed to be used to represent a neural network.
-The Network class code can be found in \textit{network.cpp} and \textit{network.hpp}.
+The Network class code can be found in network.cpp and network.hpp.

 Figure \ref{Fig:UMLnetwork} shows the UML diagram for the classes used in the network code.
 Figure \ref{Fig:UMLhelper} contains the global helper functions used in the Network class.

 \begin{figure}[H]
 \center